mysticrenji/mysticrenji/README.md

 - Kubernetes
 - MLOps / Data Services
 - Platform Engineering
+- Observability
+- Agentic AI
-- Programming with memory constrained devices such as Raspberry Pi, Nvidia Jetson Nano
+- Programming with memory-constrained devices such as Raspberry Pi, Nvidia Jetson Nano

 ## 📫 Blog-
   You may checkout my blogs at below sites</br>